OpenStickCommunity/Hardware/Open_Core0/README.md

 - For the `Add CPL File` you will need to choose the `CPL - Open_Core0 v2.0.csv` file that is located in the Hardware files folder<br/>
 Once these two files have been uploaded you can press the `Process BOM & CPL` button.

-You will likely get an error message here saying that one of the below parts won't be assembeled due to missing date.
+You will likely get an error message here saying that one of the below parts won't be assembled due to missing date.
 If this pops up and the part in question is `NONE1` then you can press `Continue` because `NONE1` is the OLED module and JLC cannot assemble those.

 9 - You will now see a list of components that will be used to assemble the boards.
-If there are not listed issues here you can click on on the `NEXT` button. (note 6), (note 7)
+If there are no listed issues here you can click on on the `NEXT` button. (note 6), (note 7)

 Note 6 - You can also use this page to omit parts from the assembly.
-This can primarilty be used to not include case side LEDs if you don't plan on offering the LED case in the future.
-Please only do this if you understand what you are doing as omiting main parts of the deisgn will lead to non-functioning boards.
-We are not responcible for any boards that are non-functioning.
+This can primarily be used to not include case side LEDs if you don't plan on offering the LED case in the future.
+Please only do this if you understand what you are doing as omitting main parts of the design will lead to non-functioning boards.
+We are not responsible for any boards that are non-functioning.

 Note 7 - We have spent extensive time to ensure that the parts chosen will work for this board.
-If there are any parts that are out of stock, or you get warnings about anything we would recommend you not proceed unless you understand how to do find replacmeent parts.
-If you are unsure, please feel free to join up in the Discord and ask us.
+If there are any parts that are out of stock, or you get warnings about anything we would recommend you not proceed unless you understand how to find replacement parts.
+If you are unsure, please feel free to join the Discord and ask us.
 It is not uncommon for JLCPCB to have part shortages.
 Most of the parts listed here come back in stock in a few days.
 If that is the case, you may need to wait to place your order until all needed parts are in stock.

 10 - There will now be a render of the board with parts on the Component Placements page.
 Check this page to make sure that all parts are in the correct spots and orientation.
-We have ordered based on these files before and they are known good.
+We have ordered based on these files before and they are known to be good.
 If all looks well press the `NEXT` button. (note 8)

-Note 8 - Please note that we are not responcible for boards made by JLCPCB or any other manufacturer that do note work.
+Note 8 - Please note that we are not responsible for boards made by JLCPCB or any other manufacturer that do note work.

 11 - The quote & order page will give you a breakdown of the costs associated with the boards and assembly parts based on the quantity you have chosen.
-This done not include shipping.
+This does not include shipping.
 Shipping will be calculated at a further step.
 - For Product Description I typically choose `Other` `Other` and type in `Controller board`.

 If all looks well here you can click on the `SAVE TO CART` button.